minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 vote, these trends can be captured @griers, without extending the time frame to such an extent that the contributions of the closely paced votes (September 13, 2017 and July 18, 2018)in the 115th congressional session overlap.
-Which is why, albeit analysing both strategies in this paper,for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.", )
+Which is why, albeit analysing both strategies in this paper, for the main analysis, only the contributions within six months prior to the votes will be included. #footnote( "A comparison of both the aggregate and the timely contributions included in the models can be found in the appendix.", )